sushibagel/PoE-Mechanic-Watch/README.md

 The play button was found at <a href="https://www.flaticon.com/free-icons/play" title="play icons">Play icons created by Freepik - Flaticon</a>
 The reload button was found at <a href="https://www.flaticon.com/free-icons/refresh" title="refresh icons">Refresh icons created by Gregor Cresnar - Flaticon</a>
 The stop button was found at <a href="https://www.flaticon.com/free-icons/forbidden" title="forbidden icons">Forbidden icons created by Freepik - Flaticon</a>

+I am in no way affiliated with Grinding Gear Games, the developers of AutoHotkey.
+I am in no ways responsible if this script bricks your computer, causes errors or results in a ban in Path of Exile.

 Donations:
 There are no obligations for anyone to donate but if you wish to you can here: [PayPal](https://www.paypal.com/paypalme/Drew149).